 INFB launched the Book of the Year program in 2017 with “The Kid Who Changed the World” by Andy Andrews, a children’s book about Norman Borlaug, who grew up and used his knowledge of agriculture to create “super plants” that saved the lives of two billion people.
 The 2018 Book of the Year was “John Deere, That’s Who!” by Tracy Maurer, which focuses on the life of John Deere and his journey from a young blacksmith in Vermont to the household name who changed the farming industry forever.

-If you’re involved in education and are interested in learning more about how you can incorporate INFB’s 2019 Book of the Year into your curriculum or student programming, contact your county Farm Bureau or visit the Ag in the Classroom section of INFB’s website.
+If you’re involved in education and are interested in learning more about how you can incorporate INFB’s 2019 Book of the Year into your curriculum or student programming, contact your county Farm Bureau or check out the Compost Stew Educator Guide in the Classroom Center.